 Immediately the road climbed from the Copper River.
-At the top, the view was very nice indeed.
-There was also a sign for a private campground at the top of the hill, but it didn't appear to be a maintained campground from the road.
+At the top, the view was very nice.

 The National Park Service has an informative guide about McCarthy Road (pdf file).

 The first 10 miles were rough.
-Big rocks here and there on the road, very rough road in spots, so we just slowed it down and enjoyed the scenery.
+Big rocks on the road, very rough road in spots, so we just slowed it down and enjoyed the scenery.